9 min read

 TIPS certification validity

-Who Needs a TIPS Certification in Maine?
+Who Needs Alcohol Server Certification in Maine?

-While Maine does not have a statewide law mandating TIPS certification, a lot of businesses, insurance companies and municipalities require their employees to complete responsible alcohol training.
-TIPS certification is recommended (or required) for:
+While Maine does not have a statewide law mandating TIPS certification, a lot of businesses require their employees to complete the training

 • Bartenders